eballetbo/chromebooks/README.md

 You must be running the latest ChromeOS prior to installation.

-The following Chromebook have been tested with this tool.
-- ASUS Chromebook Flip C100PA (C100PA - arm)
-- CTL J2 Chromebook for Education (NBCJ2 - arm)
-- Samsung Chromebook Plus (XE513C24 -arm64)

 ## Switch to developer mode
 1. Turn off the laptop.
 2. To invoke Recovery mode, you hold down the ESC and Refresh keys and